-Where to Find Cherry Blossoms in Philadelphia
+Where to Find Philly’s Outstanding Cherry Blossoms

 Cherry blossoms are a highlight of spring in Philadelphia.
 The parks, gardens, and city streets are lined with fluffy pink and white blooms beckoning people to get outside.
 From Fairmount Park to Columbus Boulevard and beyond, there are lots of pretty places to see them.